TranThanh1905/Developing_Responsive_Web_Pages_Using_HTML5_and_CSS3-Coursera/README.md

 ## Module_2
 - Mostly Fluid Pattern​ (done)
 - Layout Shifter Pattern Challenge (done)
-- PayRoute
+- PayRoute (done)
 ## Module 3
 - Column Drop Pattern (done)
 - Digix Engineers (done)

-## 100/100 points, if it doesn't work download the file on Coursera then create html and css, then copy the code
+## 100/100 points, if it doesn't work download the file on Coursera then create html and css, then copy the code i wrote into the file you created
 ### If it helpful, give 1 likes 👌👌